Principle 1: Board of Directors’ Conduct of Affairs

 - Where the chairman is not an independent director

-GIL’s Chairman, Mr Boon Swan Foo is considered non-independent because he holds 13.31% of the shares in GIL as at 9 March 2018.
+GIL’s Chairman, Mr Boon Swan Foo is considered non-independent because he is a substantial shareholder of the company.
 Mr Boon Swan Foo is also the ultimate beneficial owner and Chairman and Chief Executive Officer of SICIM, the Manager of GIL.

 In light of that, a Lead Independent Director has been appointed to assist the Chairman and the Board to assure effective corporate governance in managing the affairs of the Board and GIL.

-Mr Adrian Chan Pengee who is also the chairman of the NGC, was appointed as the Lead Independent Director of GIL on 25 February 2016.
+Mr Ronald Seah Lim Siang who is also the chairman of the RC, was appointed as the Lead Independent Director of GIL on 25 April 2019.

 The Lead Independent Director performs the following responsibilities and duties: